CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 2. Dogecoin removed production cuts, but this creates inflation as the money supply continues to grow, which causes problems.
-3. My coin burns 0.2% of digital dollars and 0.4% of digital shares from all accounts every half a year, which allows miners to always mine 400 digital dollars and 400 digital shares for each block, nor does the money supply grow as extraction and destruction come into equilibrium.
+3. My coin burns 0.2% of digital dollars and 0.4% of digital shares from all accounts every half a year, which allows miners to mine if the index is even difficulty * 30, if the index is not even (difficulty * 30) + 1, where difficulty is equal to the number of zeros in the hash nor does the money supply grow as extraction and destruction come into equilibrium.
 4. You do not need to create a server with a white ip for mining.
 Since all local servers send their blocks to a global server that stores, updates and transmits the actual blockchain.